tsvbits/tsvbits.github.io/src/pages/projects/index.md

 ## CarbonDocs
 :calendar:<span class="calendar">`2004 - 2010`</span>

-This .NET library allows to generate PDF docs from HTML.
-More info is [here](https://carbondocs.windows10compatible.com/).
+CarbonDocs is used by .NET developers to create dynamic PDFs.
+It enables developers to use HTML and CSS along with inline ASP.NET-style scripts to generate dynamic content.
+With just a few lines of code, CarbonDocs inserts tabular data, charts, barcodes, and sparklines.
+CarbonDocs supports right-to-left text, font embedding, forms, scripting, attachments, viewer options, security, digital signatures and more.
 I've been developing it almost solely after being graduated university.
+More information can be found [here](https://carbondocs.windows10compatible.com/).

 ## Circle Laser Writing Systems
 :calendar:<span class="calendar">`2002 - 2007`</span>